PelionIoT/simple-mbed-cloud-client/README.md

      For instructions on how to generate an API key, please [see the documentation](https://cloud.mbed.com/docs/current/integrate-web-app/api-keys.html#generating-an-api-key).

+ 4. Remove the `main.cpp`application from the project, or ensure the content of the file is wrapped with `#ifndef MBED_TEST_MODE`.

- 4. Compile the tests with the `MBED_TEST_MODE` compilation flag.
+ 5. Compile the tests with the `MBED_TEST_MODE` compilation flag.

     ```mbed test -t <toolchain> -m <platform> --app-config mbed_app.json -n simple-mbed-cloud-client-tests-* -DMBED_TEST_MODE --compile```

- 5. Run the Simple Pelion Client tests from the application directory:
+ 6. Run the Simple Pelion Client tests from the application directory:

      ```mbed test -t <toolchain> -m <platform> --app-config mbed_app.json -n simple-mbed-cloud-client-tests-* --run -v```